annalysianska-svg/ontario-potential-output-growth/README.md

 - $L_{\text{mil}}\$ = labour input, in millions of hours
 - $\beta_0 = -321.393$ is the intercept and a residual A in this case

-An adjusted R-squared is 0.994, which is extremely high but not unusual for regressions using historical GDP series with strong common trends.
+> An adjusted R-squared is 0.994, which is extremely high but not unusual for regressions using historical GDP series with strong common trends.
 The estimated output elasticities of capital and labour are both below one, implying decreasing returns to scale in the Cobb-Douglas production function, while total factor productivity A is the intercept and is therefore treated as a constant factor.
 However, the Durbin-Watson statistic is 0.616 (see the output), well below the benchmark value of 2, indicating substantial positive serial correlation in the residuals.

-Meaning, the tight fit of the regression may be explained by common trends among the series rather than relationships.
+Meaning, the tight fit of the regression may be explained by common trends among the series rather than relationships, so an alternative model is regressed.

 ### Model 2: Log-first-differences (i.e. percentage change)